cmg2146/webauthn-test-web/README.md

 For development, all environment variables have already been set in the docker compose file and can be tweaked as needed.
 Some other environment variables, not listed above, are required for development and have also been set in the docker-compose file.

+In production, the variables are set in a variable group in Azure DevOps.

 ## Managing Authenticator Credentials